mrmoxon/mrmoxon.github.io/_posts/2024-12-06-on-bacon-writing-shakespeare.md

 description: "A repository of evidence to support the Baconian story of the Shakespeare works."
 ---

-A repository of evidence that “William Shake-speare” was the literary arm of the intellectual powerhouse Francis Bacon.
+A repository of evidence that “William Shake-speare” was instead the literary arm of Francis Bacon and his writing practice.

 > Francis Bacon (1561–1626)